W4YFIND3R/starcalc/README.md

 # starcalc
-A Starfield Mouse X Y Scale Calculator
+A Starfield Mouse X Y Scale Calculator written in Python using

 Starfield's Mouse scaling is not 1:1 X to Y, which was not optimal and did not feel right to me.